Chrissy Teigen Has A Brilliant Gag Gift Idea For Christmas

 Teigen has been killing it in the cooking department lately.
 Along with the two books, she also is doing a Target collaboration for a line of cooking supplies.

-She also frequently posts food-focused pics on Instagram that look amazing, so when she tells you to buy an egg roller, you buy an egg roller.
+She also frequently posts food-focused pics on Instagram that look amazing, so when she tells you to buy an egg roller — you buy an egg roller.